EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

 3. Web-server has been configured to serve the Item Catalog application as a wsgi app.

-    - Install apache web server and mod_wsgi
+    - Install apache web server and mod_wsgi:
       ```
       sudo apt-get update
       sudo apt-get install apache2